 In general, Variable-rate Premiums are based on UVBs for the Premium Payment Year.
-However, most Small Plans are subject to a Lookback Rule, under which the Variable-rate Premium for the Premium Payment Year is based on UVBs for the plan year preceding the Premium Payment Year - for example, the 2014 Variable-rate Premium is based on UVBs for 2013 (the Lookback Year).
-For 2014, a Small Plan is required to use the Lookback Rule unless the plan is:
+However, Small Plans are subject to a Lookback Rule, under which the Variable-rate Premium for the Premium Payment Year is based on UVBs for the plan year preceding the Premium Payment Year - for example, under the Lookback Rule, the 2017 Variable-rate Premium is based on UVBs for 2016 (the Lookback Year).